 A typical scenario to achieve China's carbon neutrality goal before 2060 would require a complete reversal of relative energy proportion to the nation's total energy supply.
-This includes an unprecedented rapid increase in renewable energy and nuclear generation, and a decrease in fossil fuel use less than 30 years after peak carbon emissions.
+This includes an unprecedented rapid increase in renewable energy and nuclear generation, and a decrease in fossil fuel use after peak carbon emissions.

 The recently achieved price equality of solar and wind energy compared to fossil fuel sources lays the foundation for the ambitious goal.
 However, the needed large-scale deployment is subject to technological and commercial bottlenecks.

 Researchers also recommend a cautious approach with conventional nuclear electricity generation, and a faster phaseout of coal powered plants.
 More aggressive distributed solar such as agrivoltaics, wind, small and modular nuclear, smart grid, and energy storage action is needed.

 The challenges and prospects are discussed in the historical context of China's socio-economic reform, globalization, international collaboration, and development.